demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### rsa-nw-list-incidents
 ***
-Retrieve a single incident by id or multiple incidents by the date and time they were created using the start time ('since') or end time ('until'). you can limit the results using the limit argument or the page size argument.
-If no arguments are entered the last 50 results will be returned.
+Retrieves a single incident by ID or multiple incidents by the date and time they were created using the start time ('since') or end time ('until').
+You can limit the results using the limit argument or the page size argument.
+If no arguments are entered the last 50 results are returned.

 #### Base Command